Right now, we are in stressful times. This increased stress can manifest itself in your body physically in the form of a stress rash.

 How To Alleviate Stress

 It is essential for each and every one of us to have some sort of stress management technique to help us cope with our everyday challenges.
-The tricky part is to find a technique that works for you, while at the same time does not causing you any harm, such as using drugs and alcohol.
+The tricky part is to find a technique that works for you, while at the same time does not cause you any harm, such as using drugs and alcohol.

-Instead, look for opportunities that not only work to relieve stress, but are also beneficial to both your body and mind; and here is where individual techniques come into play.
+Instead, look for opportunities that not only work to relieve stress but are also beneficial to both your body and mind; and here is where individual techniques come into play.
 We are all built differently, and our body and mind work in different ways.
 This is why some techniques might work for your partner and not for you, and vice versa.

 Stress Management Techniques

 From apps to online tools, there are many ways to find technology that helps you reduce stress.
 With this, we can start to rethink stress and not allow it to take control over you and your life.

 There are several options available that you could try, and you might find that one or several of them work well for you.
 These options include mindfulness, yoga, meditation, and breathing.